Is Technology Taking Your Life as Well?

 Fifteen years ago, we were connecting to the internet to send an important email and that meant that everyone at home had to stop using the phone.
 Then you could clearly hear the annoying tone of your dial-up connection.

 Broadband connections have evolved since, from the simple Dial Up connection to Digital Subscriber Line and even Fiber-optic, cable and also satellite.
-Not only has the speed of today’s internet connection gotten better and faster, we are now connected all the time.
-We are connected everywhere.
+Not only has the speed of today’s internet connection gotten better and faster, we are now

 Whether you are fumbling through your phone outside a coffee shop, when you commute to work, when you’re in the pub, even when you go out to enjoy the nature you have your smartphone with you.
 We are connected all the time.